daecepi/JobsityChallengesThirdSchool/ChallengesWeek10_11/Challenge1/README.md

 - Data-Down, Actions-Up pattern seen in [2019_pattern_tendencies](https://medium.com/@konstankino/2019-reactjs-best-practices-design-patterns-516e1c3ca06a)
 - Full component reusability in other projects, with the identification, sizing and styling parametrization given
 - Component co-existance with multiple of their own, thanks to identification (method which allows information id base information saving in LocalStorage)

-## Personal challenges proposed
-- usage of more in depth yarn commands
-- Designing of

 ## TO DO LIST defined for the project
 [ ] Define base components